Linuxfabrik/monitoring-plugins/check-plugins/kvm-network-io/README.md

 * **Inbound and outbound are from the machine's point of view.** Inbound is what the guest received.
 The host's own view of the same interface is the exact opposite, because what the machine sends is what the host receives, so a figure read from `ip -s link show vnet4` on the host will not match and comparing the two directly leads nowhere.
 * **An interface is identified by its position in the machine, not by its host-side device.** `nic0` is the machine's first interface and stays that whatever happens; the `vnetN` device next to it is handed out by libvirt from a counter when the machine starts and is not kept, which is also why libvirt itself leaves it out of the machine's stored configuration.
 The same interface of the same machine, unchanged and with the same MAC address, was measured as `vnet1` before a restart and as `vnet4` after it.
 The device is shown (`--lengthy`) rather than used as the name.
 * **A loss counter the host does not keep is reported as `-`, not as zero.** On every ordinary configuration libvirt reports all of them.
 A vhost-user interface is the exception: there the figures come from Open vSwitch, which names only the counters it keeps, and the rest never arrive.
 Zero is what a healthy interface reports, so filling them in would claim the interface loses nothing and let `--warning-drops` and `--warning-errors` confirm that on every run.
 Those thresholds skip such an interface, and the first line names it.
-* An interface that has just appeared, and every interface on the first runs, is reported as "Waiting for more data." until `--count` measurements have accumulated.
+* An interface that has just appeared, and every interface on the first runs, is named after "Waiting for more data:" until `--count` measurements have accumulated.
 The interfaces that have been there all along keep being reported meanwhile.
 * Only running machines are looked at.
 A machine that is shut off has no interface on the host at all.
 * The check connects to libvirt read-only, which needs neither root nor sudo nor membership in the `libvirt` group.
 Only QEMU/KVM connections report the data it needs; Xen and libvirt-LXC connections are refused with an explanation.
 * **`--brief` shortens the table on a busy host.** A host with a hundred machines of two interfaces each produces two hundred rows, and `--brief` keeps only the interfaces in a WARN or CRIT state.
 Performance data and alerting are unaffected: every item still emits its metrics and still drives the overall state, so it is safe to leave on.
 It combines with `--lengthy`, which decides the columns rather than the rows.
 When nothing is in a WARN or CRIT state, the check prints its summary line and no table at all.